 are proud to bring to sale Muddy Creek Ranch; a rare gem located amidst the rolling hills of Texas.

 Muddy Creek Ranch is a truly pristine property with a multitude of natural resources.
 This outdoorsman’s dream has ponds (tanks), food plots and supplies an abundance of whitetail deer, turkey, dove, quail, water fowl, and non-game animals such as bobcats, coyotes and feral hogs.

-Muddy Creek Ranch has not been deer-hunted in over eight years, is closely managed by a wildlife specialist and observed by a biologist in affiliation with the Texas Forest Service.
+Muddy Creek Ranch has rarely been deer-hunted in over ten years, is closely managed by a wildlife specialist and observed by a biologist in affiliation with the Texas Forest Service.
 Each detail of the ranch is a piece of an intricate plan, carefully designed and crafted to contribute to the overall theme of management and conservation of the property.
 Watch additional wildlife videos

 Wildlife is dependent on food, water and cover that are necessary for their survival and growth.
 Muddy Creek Ranch has all of these features such as heavily wooded cover filled with innumerable plant species, to vast fields for planting supplemental food plots.
 This property also holds numerous large creek-fed bodies of water that flood low lying areas filled with aquatic vegetation as well as large trees for cover and roosting.
 The large tanks also hold great fishing for perch, catfish and bass.